-Dr. Tomeka Robinson is an Associate Professor of Rhetoric and Public Advocacy & the Director of Forensics in the Department of Writing Studies and Rhetoric.
+Dr. Tomeka Robinson is Professor of Rhetoric and Public Advocacy & the Director of Forensics in the Department of Writing Studies and Rhetoric.
 She primarily teaches courses in intercultural, organizational, and health communication.
 Dr. Robinson's scholarly interests lie at the intersections of health, culture, and policy.

 Dr. Robinson is currently president of the Pi Kappa Delta National Forensics Honorary Association, after serving a 4 year term as Charters & Standards Coordinator and and additional 2 years as President-Elect.
 She is the first person of color to hold that position in any national collegiate speech and debate organization.

 She is currently involved in several research projects with colleagues at the Universidade Metodista de Piracicaba in Brazil, University of Montana, and the University of Southern Mississippi focusing on global health, crisis, and risk.
 Additionally, she has been invited to give several lectures throughout the US and Brazil on health and culture within the last few years.

 Dr. Robinson has taken an active role in professional and civic organizations throughout her career.
 She is currently a member of the Long Island Community and Academic Research Partnership, which focuses on bridging the gap between the community and academics on issues of health disparities.
 Prior to her arrival at Hofstra University, she was president of the Ohio Forensics Association and the president of the board of directors for the Mid-Ohio Valley Fellowship Home.